Hanni Berger CEO JOYVIAL

 There are several reasons most of us opt for instant gratification.

-4. Reward ourselves.
+4. We see it as reward.
 Our current bad habits are often rewards for other things that are hard.
 For example, in my life I sometimes justify my decision to eat chocolate as a reward for a day of hard work.
-That’s not necessarily bad.
-It just depends on what my priorities in life are.
-Which brings me to the most important part – how to stick to the decisions we make.

 How to Make Better Choices and Stick with Them